istrategy/backupemails/README.md

 # BACKUP EMAILS
 ### Rational
 This project was created to free up space on my hosting account.
-The account does not offer a way to download mailboxes and I wanted to archive it for future use.
+The account did not offer a way to download mailboxes and I wanted to archive emails it for future reference.

 ### How it works
 The mailboxes are defined in the mailboxes table (See below).